-Let your imagine run wild with different decorating ideas.
-I’m showing you six ideas that were super easy to put together: Baby ghosts, mummy, Jack O’Lantern, Pac Man ghost, spooky spider, and friendly ghost.
+Let your imagination run wild with different decorating ideas.
+I’m showing you six ideas that were super easy to put together: Baby ghosts, mummy, Jack O’Lantern, Pac-Man ghost, spooky spider, and friendly ghost.

 Ingredients and Tools Used

-For the mini pizzas, I used flour tortillas brushed with olive oil for the thin and crispy crust.
+- The Crust: I used flour tortillas brushed with olive oil for the thin and crispy crust for the mini pizzas.

-I made my own pizza sauce, but you could certainly use a store-bought variety.
+- The Pizza Sauce: I made my own pizza sauce, but you could use a store-bought variety.

-For the toppings, I used both shredded and sliced Mozzarella cheese as well as sliced cheddar cheese.
+- The Toppings: I used both shredded and sliced Mozzarella cheese and sliced cheddar cheese for the toppings.
 I used black olives for the spider and decorations.
 Finally, I used a small piece of bell pepper for the Jack O’Lantern stem.

-For the ghosts and Jack O’Lantern cutouts, I used cookie cutters.
-Specifically, for the Pac Man ghost, I used an egg-shaped cookie cutter and then cut the zigzag bottom with kitchen shears.
+- Ghosts and Cutouts: For the ghosts and Jack O’Lantern cutouts, I used cookie cutters.
+Specifically, I used an egg-shaped cookie cutter for the Pac-Man ghost and cut the zigzag bottom with kitchen shears.

-For the mummy, I used a pizza cutter to cut thin strips of mozzarella cheese.
+- Mummy: I used a pizza cutter for the mummy to cut thin strips of mozzarella cheese.

 Did you know that flour tortillas make the perfect thin and crispy pizza crust?
-Ever since I discovered this magic, I’ve used flour tortillas when I want a quick and easy pizza!
+Since discovering this magic, I’ve used flour tortillas when I want a quick and easy pizza!

-For the Mini Halloween Pizzas, I started by cutting 4 ½ to 5-inch circles from 10-inch flour tortillas.
+- I started by cutting 4 ½ to 5-inch circles from 10-inch flour tortillas for the Mini Halloween Pizzas.
 The thinner the tortillas, the crispier the crust.

 I brown the tortillas as a head start to get the crispy crust!

-For the spooky spider pizza, I cut a large black olive in half for the top and bottom part of the body.
+For the spooky spider pizza, I cut a large black olive in half for the top and bottom parts of the body.
 Then, I cut slices in half for the legs.

 I cut thin strips of mozzarella cheese for the mummy pizza and used two sliced black olives for the eyes.

-For the Pac Man ghost, I started by cutting a slice of mozzarella cheese with an egg-shaped cookie cutter.
-The slice of cheese was shorter than the cookie cutter which was no problem.
-I used kitchen shears to cut the zigzags at the bottom and used sliced black olives for the eyes.
+For the Pac-Man ghost, I started by cutting a slice of mozzarella cheese with an egg-shaped cookie cutter.
+The slice of cheese was shorter than the cookie cutter, which was no problem.
+Next, I used kitchen shears to cut the zigzags at the bottom and sliced black olives for the eyes.

-Finally, for the Jack O’Lantern pizza I used a Jack O’Lantern or pumpkin cookie cutter with a slice of cheddar cheese.
-I cut the triangle eyes and the mouth from mozzarella cheese scraps and cut a small piece of bell pepper for the stem.
+Finally, for the Jack O’Lantern pizza, I used a Jack O’Lantern or pumpkin cookie cutter with a slice of cheddar cheese.
+I cut the triangle eyes and the mouth from mozzarella cheese scraps and a small piece of bell pepper for the stem.

 Once the crust and pizza toppings were ready, I put the Mini Halloween Pizzas together.

-I started by spreading 2 teaspoons of pizza sauce on each of the crusts that I had placed on a large baking sheet lined with non-stick aluminum foil.
+I started by spreading two teaspoons of pizza sauce on each of the crusts I had placed on a large baking sheet lined with non-stick aluminum foil.

-Next, I added about 2 tablespoons of shredded mozzarella cheese to one of the pizzas.
+Next, I added about two tablespoons of shredded mozzarella cheese to one of the pizzas.
 This was for the base of the spooky spider pizza.

 I left the other pizzas un-topped.
-I had learned from experience that the cheese cutouts blended too much when melted with a cheese topping below them.
-This resulted in everything sort of running together.
+This is because I had learned from experience that the cheese cutouts blended too much when melted with a cheese topping below them.
+This resulted in everything running together.
 Trust me on this!